bassosimone/yakof/DESIGN.md

 To integrate into dt-model:

-1. Create a compatibility layer for existing models
-2. Gradually migrate components to use the new framework
-3. Introduce type-safe tensor spaces to critical components first
+1. Introduce type-safe tensor spaces to critical components first
-4. Add debugging facilities to simplify transition

 ## Future Work